zoe-pith/pith-site/sections/pith.md

 Raw tuna with dried tomato and chilies; raw scallops with black garlic and seaweed; raw mushrooms with lemon zest and pecorino.

-Oranges with crunchy kohlrabi and chipotle; carrots with browned butter and hazelnuts; golden beets with yogurt and croutons.
+Radicchio with grapefruit and shallots; carrots roasted with chipotle and hazelnuts; golden beets with yogurt and sourdough croutons.

 Roasted quail and leeks; preserved lemon gravy; chewy barley risotto; lemony wild greens.